Seanlee05/product_classification/README.md

 docker run -p 8000:8000 product-classifier
 ```

-Once the container is running:

-Can do testing at here:
+### Once the container is running, Can do testing at here:

 Interactive API Documentation (Swagger UI): http://localhost:8000/docs